 - Enter the Host name of the relay server ADSP uses to access and fetch device configurations.
 Normally, this is the IP address of the relay server.
 This can be an internal relay server (your appliance) or an external relay server. - Select a protocol from the drop-down menu (FTP, TFTP, SFTP, SCP, HTTP, or HTTPS).
 If you are using your appliance as the relay server, you can only use FTP or SFTP. - Specify the Path ADSP uses to download information.
 You should either leave the path blank or use root (/).
-Use /pub if you are using your appliance as a relay server. - Define the Port ADSP uses to connect to the Device Relay Server.
-If you are using your appliance as the relay server, use port 21 when FTP is the selected protocol or port 22 when SFTP is the selected protocol. - Enter the Username needed to update the Device Relay Server used by ADSP.
-If you are using your appliance as a relay server, the username is storage. - Enter the Password required to update the Device Relay Server used by ADSP.
-If you are using your appliance as a relay server, this password must match the password specified in the System Settings of the Appliance Manager.
+Use /pub if you are using your appliance as a relay server.

+- Define the Port ADSP uses to connect to the Device Relay Server.
+If you are using your appliance as the relay server, use port 21 when FTP is the selected protocol or port 22 when SFTP is the selected protocol. - Enter the Username needed to update the Device Relay Server used by ADSP. - Enter the Password required to update the Device Relay Server used by ADSP.

-Set the following values for Appliance Relay Server (upload):
+If different than the Device Relay, set the following values for Appliance Relay Server (upload):

-NOTE: Use the Same as Device Relay Server option if the Relay Server connection address and login credentials will always be the same for both the ADSP appliance and the device.
+NOTE Use the Same as Device Relay Server option if the Relay Server connection address and login credentials will always be the same for both the ADSP appliance and the device.
 The option to unsynchronized these configuration fields will only be needed in cases where the address of the Relay Server will depend upon whether it is being accessed by the device or the ADSP appliance.
 This type scenario will be encountered in network deployments where NAT'ing is utilized in such a way that the relay server address will depend upon where the accessing device is located on the network.

 - Enter the Host name of the relay server ADSP uses to access and fetch device configurations.
 Normally, this is the IP address of the relay server.
 This can be an internal relay server (your appliance) or an external relay server. - Select a protocol from the drop-down menu (FTP, TFTP, SFTP, SCP, HTTP, or HTTPS).
 If you are using your appliance as the relay server, you can only use FTP or SFTP. - Specify the Path ADSP uses to upload information.
 You should either leave the path blank or use root (/).
 Use /pub if using your appliance as a relay server. - Define the Port ADSP uses to connect to the Appliance Relay Server.
-If you are using your appliance as the relay server, use port 21 when FTP is the selected protocol or port 22 when SFTP is the selected protocol. - Enter the Username needed to update the Appliance Relay Server used by ADSP.
-If you are using your appliance as a relay server, the username is storage. - Enter the Password required to update the Appliance Relay Server used by ADSP.
-If you are using your appliance as a relay server, this password must match the password specified in the System Settings of the Appliance Manager.
+If you are using your appliance as the relay server, use port 21 when FTP is the selected protocol or port 22 when SFTP is the selected protocol. - Enter the Username needed to update the Appliance Relay Server used by ADSP. - Enter the Password required to update the Appliance Relay Server used by ADSP.